 Pro Tip: Save time and download the NJ Transit app to buy your tickets on the go.

 You’ll need to purchase a ticket to go to New York Penn Station, NOT Newark Penn Station, for everyone ages 11 and up.
-At the time of writing this, tickets were $12.50.
+At the time of writing this, the cost of tickets was $15.25.

 Head up to the AirTrain platform and take the train going to the Newark Liberty International Airport AirTrain station.